Deep work.

 Deep work for different types of work

-Founders and operators face a version where the shallow work is often genuinely urgent — real fires, real decisions, real people who need responses.
+Founders and operators face a version where the shallow work is often genuinely urgent.
+Real fires, decisions and people who need responses.
 The structural shift that works is treating the deep work block as the fixed point around which everything else schedules, rather than the other way around.
 Reactive work expands to fill whatever space it's given.
-It needs a container, not access to the whole calendar.

 Best Productivity Apps for Founders and Entrepreneurs